 The very first Bumbershoot was called Festival ’71 and had some events you won’t see today, including a "Hot Pants Contest" and a logging show.
 Notable acts of past years include Jimmy Buffett (1975); Tina Turner (1982); Spinal Tap, Eurythmics, and Fleetwood Mac (1984); 10,000 Maniacs (1995); Sir Mix-A-Lot (1996); and Kanye West (2006).
 Hundreds and hundreds of well-known musicians have gone live on the stages of Bumbershoot.

 Location: Seattle Center

 Tickets gain you entry either for one day or for all three days of the festival.
-For 2012, single-day entry costs $40 in advance and a three-day pass costs $110 in advance.
-If you purchase tickets the day of the event, they are $45 and $165, respectively.
+Tickets are cheaper if you buy them in advance.

 Why You Should Go and Tips